Chart Color Schemes

 Beulah Park is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on ABS population updates and AreaSearch validation, as of Nov 2025, Beulah Park's estimated population is around 1,692.
-This shows an increase of 91 people since the 2021 Census, which reported a population of 1,601.
-The change is inferred from AreaSearch's estimate of 1,665 residents following examination of ABS's latest ERP data release (June 2024) and five additional validated new addresses since the Census date.
-This results in a density ratio of 3,021 persons per square kilometer, placing Beulah Park in the upper quartile relative to national locations assessed by AreaSearch.
-The area's growth of 5.7% since the 2021 census exceeded the SA3 area's growth of 4.9%, marking it as a growth leader in the region.
-Overseas migration contributed approximately 94.0% of overall population gains during recent periods.
+As of Feb 2026, the estimated population of the suburb of Beulah Park is around 1,693.
+This figure reflects an increase of 92 people since the 2021 Census, which reported a population of 1,601.
+The increase was inferred from AreaSearch's estimation of the resident population at 1,665 in June 2024, based on examination of the latest ERP data release by the ABS, and an additional 5 validated new addresses since the Census date.
+This results in a population density ratio of 3,023 persons per square kilometer, placing Beulah Park in the upper quartile relative to national locations assessed by AreaSearch.
+The suburb's growth rate of 5.7% since the 2021 census exceeded the SA3 area's growth rate of 4.9%, indicating it as a growth leader in the region.
+Overseas migration contributed approximately 94.0% of overall population gains during recent periods, driving primary population growth for the area.

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, SA State Government's Regional/LGA projections are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Demographic trends suggest lower quartile growth for Australian statistical areas moving forward.
-Based on aggregated SA2-level projections, the Beulah Park (SA2) is expected to expand by 83 persons to 2041, reflecting an increase of 3.9% in total over the 17 years.
+For areas not covered by this data and years post-2032, SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023, with adjustments made using a method of weighted aggregation of population growth from LGA to SA2 levels.
+Based on aggregated SA2-level projections, the suburb is expected to expand by 79 persons to reach 2041, reflecting an increase of 4.0% in total over the 17 years.

 Frequently Asked Questions - Population